rust-lang/rust/Contributing.md

 The `Rewrite` trait is defined in [src/rewrite.rs](src/rewrite.rs).
 It is implemented for many things that can be rewritten, mostly AST nodes.
 It has a single function, `rewrite`, which is called to rewrite `self` into an `Option<String>`.
-The arguments are `width` which is the horizontal space we write into, and `offset` which is how much we are currently indented from the lhs of the page.
+The arguments are `width` which is the horizontal space we write into and `offset` which is how much we are currently indented from the lhs of the page.
 We also take a context which contains information used for parsing, the current block indent, and a configuration (see below).